damienmcgrath/house/office.md

 ### What we like:
 - mix of indoor/outdoor space
-- covered outdorr seating area
+- covered outdoor seating area
 - outdoor fire

 ## Example 3